majorgowan/cinefile/README.md

 - write and edit comments beziehungsweise reviews
 - retrieve film data from [The Movie Database (TMDB)](https://www.themoviedb.org/)
 - journal entries can be public or private
-- import data from local JSON
+- import data from local JSON file
+- export data to JSON file

 ### In Development